The Ultimate Guide to Creating a Sales Process

 4. Give an effective pitch.

-This step is time-consuming, so it typically comes later in the sales process and is reserved for more qualified prospects — which is why the connecting and qualifying step is so critical.
-You don't want a sales rep wasting any of their valuable time if it's avoidable.
+This step is time-consuming, so it typically comes later in the sales process and is reserved for more qualified prospects — making the connecting and qualifying step so critical.
+You don‘t want to waste the time and effort a demo takes on a prospect who’s not poised to or interested in actually buying.

 Tailor each presentation to meet the specific prospect's unique use case and pain points.
 Additionally, a rep might bring an engineer or executive to the meeting with them to demonstrate the level of service the customer will receive when doing business with your company.
 This also allows them to answer more technical questions the rep might not be best suited to answer.